-- 1. Reflective educators seeking to serve know the academic content of their discipline. - 2.
-Reflective educators seeking to serve find opportunities to serve using Jesus Christ as a model. - 3.
-Reflective educators seeking to serve continually reflect on and evaluate their choices and actions. - 4.
-Reflective educators seeking to serve create instructional opportunities that are adapted to diverse learners. - 5.
-Reflective educators seeking to serve use a variety of instructional strategies that recognize and address variation in learning styles. - 6.
-Reflective educators seeking to serve create a learning community in which students assume responsibilities for themselves and one another. - 7.
-Reflective educators seeking to serve know and use effective verbal, nonverbal, and media communication techniques. - 8.
-Reflective educators seeking to serve use technology as a tool to enhance student learning. - 9.
-Reflective educators seeking to serve know their respective codes of professional ethics.
+- Reflective educators seeking to serve demonstrate proficiency that enables the application of general education, discipline related, and pedagogical subject matter in planning and implementing instruction. - Reflective educators seeking to serve participate in service activities that improve the welfare of others as taught and modeled by Jesus Christ. - Reflective educators seeking to serve apply content and pedagogical knowledge to the teaching and learning process. - Reflective educators seeking to serve create instructional opportunities especially adapted to the learning styles for diverse learners. - Reflective educators seeking to serve continually reflect on and evaluate choices and actions to improve instruction through critical self-reflection and inquiry. - Reflective educators seeking to serve create a supportive learning community in which students assume responsibility for themselves and for one another. - Reflective educators seeking to serve use effective verbal and nonverbal communications in working with students and media communications that will enhance instruction. - Reflective educators seeking to serve use technology effectively to enhance student learning and for managing the teaching and learning process. - Reflective educators seeking to serve know and demonstrate codes of professional ethics and legal responsibilities of PreK 12 classroom teachers and other school professionals.